Jewellery Around the World - Iberian Spanish and Portuguese Jewellery

 Inspired by our recent acquisition of rare Iberian foiled Citrine earrings circa 1780, we have decided to launch a new blogging series exploring the different jewellery styles, techniques and history around the world, which arguably has also influenced British jewellery from colonialism and the British Empire.

 The Empire in Red by Walter Crane, 1886, Source - Wikimedia Commons

-From the history of Indian jewellery to Ottoman, Byzantine, Hellenistic, Etruscan, French, Austro-Hungarian, Russian, Italian, African, Japanese, South American, Thai and Chinese jewellery - we endeavour to explore a new country (albeit a country today or one that existed centuries ago) each month to learn about their fascinating jewellery history and how this has shaped the antique and modern jewellery that you can buy today.
+From the history of Indian jewellery to Ottoman, Byzantine, Hellenistic, Etruscan, French, Austro-Hungarian, Russian, Italian, African, Japanese, South American, Thai and Chinese jewellery - we endeavour to explore a new country (albeit a country today or one that existed centuries ago) each month throughout 2020 to learn about their fascinating jewellery history and how this has shaped the antique and modern jewellery that you can buy today.
 (Akin to a natural history documentary but far more glittery and fashionable!)

 First and foremost, we take a closer look at Iberian jewellery!

 The Iberian earrings that inspired this blog post are a dazzling pair of museum-quality chandelier earrings, with electric foiled Citrines that are known as “oil and vinegar” due to their vibrant spicy shade.
 Encrusted with rose-cut and table-cut Diamonds throughout, these pieces are undeniably a Portuguese masterpiece.
 These were only just sold, but we couldn’t resist diving more into their complex history.